The Scenes and Scenery of Ireland's Movies Self-Drive

 Dublin to Belfast

-This morning you will depart Dublin and drive northwards.
+This morning, you will depart Dublin and drive northwards.
 Your first stop will be to visit Trim Castle which was used to film the York and London scenes for Braveheart.
-Next you will visit the nearby Bru na Boinne and Newgrange.
-The archaeological landscape within Bru na Boinne is dominated by the three well known large passage tombs, Knowth, Newgrange and Dowth, built some 5,000 years ago in the Neolithic or Late Stone Age.
-Travelling North, head for Downpatrick, burial ground of Saint Patrick, the Patron Saint of Ireland and visit Castle Ward, to visit some of the set of Game of Thrones, series one.
-Continue on to Belfast for the night (Ramada Encore Belfast or similar).
+Next, you will visit the nearby Bru na Boinne and Newgrange.
+The archaeological landscape within Bru na Boinne is dominated by the three well-known large passage tombs, Knowth, Newgrange and Dowth, built some 5,000 years ago in the Neolithic or Late Stone Age.
+Traveling North, head for Downpatrick, burial ground of Saint Patrick, the Patron Saint of Ireland and visit Castle Ward, to visit some of the set of Game of Thrones, series one.
+Continue on to Belfast for the night.

 Ramada by Wyndham Belfast